Chroma Salon

 Married, Mom of two awesome kids who's following her dreams.

-When shes not doing hair shes outside, reading, or hanging at the beach.
+When she's not doing hair she's taking a course, reading, hanging at the beach, or the yoga studio.

 Archives